ploomis1/IMS/README.md

 * Evaluate and update low thresholds, high thresholds, and popularity based on recent sales
 * Create front-end client for application

-## Getting Started

-(include git clone command)
-(include all environment setup steps)

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-- All the `code` required to get started
-- Images of what it should look like

 ## Usage

 > Clone Repository, setup Amazon Keyspaces, setup Amazon truststore, setup enviornment vairables in run configurations, use postman for api requests